OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 2. Once the web app is setup, route the path of the web application to default to the home path by navigating to **{{Configuration, Path Mappings, Virtual applications and directories}}**
 3. Set the Physical path to ```site\wwwroot\guide``` and the Virtual Path to ```/```

-Now that we have the Azure account set up in Azure and Octopus deploy, we will upload the package for Azure.
+Now that we have the Azure account set up in Azure and Octopus, we will upload the package for Azure.

 ## Upload an existing package

 The web application we are deploying requires some code to deploy.
-Octopus Deploy makes this code available to deployment targets through packages.
+Octopus makes this code available to deployment targets through packages.
 A package is some code that will deploy to a target.
 In this case, it will be a deployable tutorial that your web application can display.
 The package system makes it convenient to interchange or update packages for redeployment at a later stage.
 The following is the package that you will be using to deploy with Octopus Deploy:

 > [guide.1.0.0.zip](https://octopus.com/images/docs/hello-world.1.0.0.zip)